suryavip/fn_http/README.md

-This is just a wrapper for using http package with purpose of minimum boilerplate per project and clear outcome (including error handling) directed through callbacks.
+This is just a wrapper for using http package with purpose of minimum boilerplate per project and clear outcomes (including error handling) directed through callbacks.